phronmophobic/spreadsheet/README.md

 `+:)`: add a new row of name, custom component, and value.
 The first field is the name of a defui component and the second field is the initial value.
 Try `membrane.basic-components/counter` and `{:num 42}` and hit the `reset` button.
 `+!!`: adds a new row of name, form, and value.
 Most fields will eval when you type.
 This field will only reevalute when you hit the `go` button.
 Useful for side effects, long computations, or `require`s.

+The `edit` button let's you switch the namespace the forms are evaluated in.
+The `save` and `load` buttons are intended for saving/loading documents from a database, but are currently disabled.

 ## License

 Copyright © 2021 Adrian